MicrosoftDocs/cpp-docs/docs/c-runtime-library/gets-getws.md

 }
 ```

-Note that input longer than 20 characters will overrun the line buffer and almost certainly cause the program to crash.
+Input longer than 20 characters will overrun the line buffer and almost certainly cause the program to crash.

 ```Output